 The company has its own zero-knowledge DNS service, for instance.
 Its proprietary Chameleon protocol could help you get online even in VPN-blocking countries like China and Iran.
 And platform support covers everything from the regular Windows, Mac, Android and iOS apps, to routers, Android TV, QNAP, Blackphone, Anonabox and more.

 Download speeds are mostly high, too, with only a few of the more unusual and out-of-the-way locations - Taiwan, Macao, the Maldives - lagging behind the rest.
 Even they managed around 8-10Mb, enough for many tasks.

-There's more good news if you're looking for website unblocking, with the service giving us easy access to US Netflix and BBC iPlayer.
+We like the fact that Vypr has turned the logging situation on its head.
+Losing significant brownie points in the past, we now see that VyprVPN has had an independent audit to confirm that there is absolutely no logging whatsoever occurring.
+And there's more good news if you're looking for website unblocking, with the service giving us easy access to US Netflix and BBC iPlayer.

 - Basic: $9.95 monthly or $3.75 per month billed annually

 - Premium: $12.95 monthly or $5.00 per month billed annually

 A VPN service which gives you unlimited connections

 Number of servers: 400+ | Server locations: 60+ | IP addresses: N/A | Maximum devices supported: Unlimited